4ward/siope-mongodb/README.md

   1. Each row of each csv file is insert as document in the collection corresponding (example of collection: *csv_entrate*)
   2. Build *mdb_\** collections.
 These are mongo style collections, in particular *mdb_entrate* and *mdb_uscite* where each income and outcome has more information about it (ente, for example)
   3. Build two "time series collections": *mdb_entrate_mensili* and *mdb_uscite_mensili* where you can find income and outcome grouped by year/period/cod_ente in an array of subdocuments.

+Instructions:

+    python main.py

+The script may take several minutes.